intel-analytics/BigDL-2.x/python/nano/example/tensorflow/transfer_learning/Readme.md

 Then we freeze the base model and train other layers in the model.
 After 10 epoches of training, We unfreeze the last 100 layers of base model and continued to train on the basis of previous training.
 We will get the final accuracy after the evaluation of the model at the end of workflow.

 ```
-Number of trainable variaables now: 56
+Number of trainable variables now: 56
 Epoch 10/20
 63/63 [==============================] - 14s 172ms/step - loss: 0.1472 - accuracy: 0.9390 - val_loss: 0.0623 - val_accuracy: 0.9790
 Epoch 11/20